Garmin releases redesigned battery cover to help solve Vector 3 problems - Cycling Weekly

 There’s also another software update which aims to solve “right sensor missing” messages, power spikes, sudden battery depletion and extended sensor wake-up time.”

-The improved cover is free for existing customers (who should receive an email code), and since the majority of problems appear to be caused by damage to the batteries, we’re eager to see if this solution is a success.
+The improved cover is free for existing customers – who should receive an email code provided they’ve registered the product via Garmin Connect – and since the majority of problems appear to be caused by damage to the batteries, we’re eager to see if this solution is a success.
 Watch this space.